-Your car finance debt does not disappear after your death
+Your car finance debt does not disappear after you die

 Many people assume that any debts would be written off after they die, but that’s rarely the case.
 And when it comes to a car finance debt, the finance company is still entitled to its money back.

-If you have taken out a personal contract purchase (PCP), hire purchase (HP), personal loan or any other kind of borrowing to finance a new or used car, that debt remains payable even in the event of your death.
+If you have a personal contract purchase (PCP), hire purchase (HP), personal loan or any other kind of borrowing to finance your car, that debt remains payable even in the event of your death.
 However, the right way to deal with that debt is different depending on the type of finance product you have.

 A lease is different again, as you are not borrowing any money and are simply renting the car.
-A car leasing agreement, like personal contract hire (PCH), will have early termination penalties that apply for ending a lease early.
+A car leasing agreement will have early termination penalties that apply for ending a lease early.

 Who is responsible for your car finance debt after your death?

-This will depend on the type of finance and how it was taken out.
+This depends on the type of finance and how it was taken out.